 JHSC Certification Training is divided into two Parts.
 You MUST take Part 2 within one year of completing Part 1.
 Certification training requires a time commitment of 5-6 days within a one year period.
 These days will be consecutive.
 If you cannot meet this requirement, you can apply to the Ministry of Labour for a one-time extension .
 Please contact EHS for more information.

 JHSC members are required to take EHS coordinated JHSC training in order to ensure appropriate Ministry of Labour recognized training, recording keeping and tracking of their certification.
 EHS is not involved with reviewing eligibility of courses for JHSC certification outside of those coordinated by EHS.

 For more information, contact the Office of Environmental Health and Safety.

 The Ministry of Labour requires Part 1 training to be at least 3 days in duration.
 This training is provided by an external provider (Public Sector Health and Safety Association, PSHSA).
 EHS will work with participants to register them for training.

 Part 2 certification training is 2-day training program.
-It MUST be taken within 6 months of Part 1.
+It MUST be taken within one year of Part 1.
 This training is provided in-house by EHS.

 JHSC Refresher Training